-VII.
 COURSE AND INSTRUCTIONAL EVALUATION

-Evaluation of Echocardiography Courses - At the end of every semester, students are asked to constructively evaluate the instructor(s) and courses they have completed.
+Evaluation of Diagnostic Medical Sonography courses - At the end of every semester, students are asked to constructively evaluate the instructor(s) and courses they have completed.
 The purpose of the evaluation is to rate the course in an objective manner and to offer constructive suggestions.
-This is done online via Trocaire website and includes a rating scale and an opportunity to write comments-the faculty and administration review evaluation forms.
+This is done online via the Trocaire website and includes a rating scale and an opportunity to write comments.
+Evaluation forms are reviewed by the faculty and administration.
 Students will also be asked to rate clinical instructors.
-Faculty members use students' evaluations for self-growth and improvement in their individual teaching responsibilities.
+Students' evaluations are used by faculty members for self-growth and improvement in their individual teaching responsibilities.

-Exit interviews will be conducted independently with each graduate upon completion of the Echocardiography Program.
+Exit interviews will be conducted independently with each graduate upon completion of the Diagnostic Medical Sonography Program.
 Students will meet with the Medical Imaging Director and the Clinical Placement Coordinator at a pre-arranged time.
 At this time (if all student/program/college requirements have been met), students will be asked to complete an Exit Survey and share plans for their professional future.
-If all student/program/college requirements have not been met, arrangements will be made with the Clinical Placement Coordinator and Medical Imaging Director for the student to complete all outstanding requirements, and then an exit interview will be conducted by pre-arranged appointment time.
+If all student/program/college requirements have not been met arrangements will be made with the Clinical Placement Coordinator and Medical Imaging Director for the student to complete all outstanding requirements and then an exit interview will be conducted by pre-arranged appointment time.

-VIII.
 STUDENT INCIDENTS/INJURIES

 A student must immediately report incidents to an instructor and the appropriate facility personnel.
-When an incident occurs at a clinical site (i.e. student injury or patient/client-related mishap), the appropriate facility and College forms must be completed and submitted to the Clinical Placement Coordinator (See Forms Manual).
+When an incident occurs at a clinical site, (i.e. student injury or patient/client-related mishap), the appropriate facility and College forms must be completed and submitted to the Clinical Placement Coordinator (See Forms Manual).
 A student who sustains personal injury must report the incident to the Trocaire Wellness Office for completion of necessary paperwork.
 This should be done as soon as possible after the occurrence of the incident.

-IX.
 PROGRAM POLICIES